40843245/OOXML/Excel/structure/Appendix 1.2 -- tags in default namespace.md

 # Appendix 1.2 -- tags in default namespace
 ## default namespace
-### elements that are children in default namespace
+### elements that are direct children in default namespace
 + Required elements in `~/DocProps/app.xml` under a `.xlsx` file.

 | elements | meaning | description | notes | notice |